Catalina Foothills Unified School District

 The student plaza at Catalina Foothills High School was inspired by Michelangelo's Piazza del Campidoglio.

 The Catalina Foothills Unified School District #16 (often referred to as the Catalina Foothills School District, CFSD or District 16) is the PreK-12 school district for the Catalina Foothills area of Tucson, Arizona.
 Established in 1931, it has eight schools: one high school (9-12), two middle schools (6-8), four elementary schools (K-5) and one early learning center (PreK).
 The district educates over 5000 students who live throughout the greater Tucson metro area.
-Mary Kamerzell, Ph.D., has served as superintendent since 1996.
+Denise Bartlett, Ed.D., has served as superintendent since 2024.

 In 2014, CFSD released its strategic plan, outlining its ongoing commitment to prepare students well for a 21st-century life that is increasingly complex and global.
 In the plan, the district outlines how it creates a learning environment in which each student achieves academic and personal excellence.

 According to the Arizona Auditor General's report for fiscal year 2016, CFSD has a district-wide attendance rate of 95% and a high school graduation rate of 94% (2017).
 Ninety-four percent of all Catalina Foothills High School graduates go on to college.
 There are, on average, 18 students per teacher and CFSD teacher experience averages 11.3 years, higher than the state average.
 The district scores highly in fiscal responsibility with 60.5 cents of every dollar spent on instruction or instructional support.
 The students per teacher ratio is 17.8 and the average number of years of teacher experience is 11.3.